 The spirit of unity in the village of Canjavu attracts neighboring villages which also want to learn.
 People see how present evils are overwhelming humanity.
 They feel that it is time to join any human enterprise that seeks to act in the Light of Unity!13 https://www.bahairdc.org/index.php?option=com_content&view=article&id=154:la-crise-sanitaire-une-source-d-unite-spirituelle-pour-le-quartier-cpa-lubobo-2&catid=137&Itemid=571

-At the time of writing this article, humanity is experiencing a worldwide pandemic that has not only already caused the loss of hundreds of thousands of souls, but have put the livelihoods of millions more into great jeopardy.
-Africa has not been immune, and the prospect of famines continue to threaten the continent as they do the rest of the world.
-Restrictions on movement that have reduced the exchange of products between regions and countries have made it ever-more urgent for each and every community to think deeply about the question of food, and communities are questioning the path that have led them towards dependency.
+At the time of writing this article, humanity is experiencing a worldwide pandemic that has not only already caused the loss of hundreds of thousands of souls but has put the livelihoods of millions more into great jeopardy.
+Africa has not been immune, and the prospect of famines continues to threaten the continent as it does the rest of the world.
+Restrictions on movement that have reduced the exchange of products between regions and countries have made it ever-more urgent for each and every community to think deeply about the question of food, and communities are questioning the path that has led them towards dependency.

 “Be anxiously concerned with the needs of the age ye live in,” are the words of Bahá’u’lláh, “and center your deliberations on its exigencies and requirements”14Bahá’u’lláh, Gleanings from the Writings of Bahá’u’lláh, no. CVI.
 “For all beings are linked together like a chain;” says Abdu’l-Bahá, “and mutual aid, assistance, and interaction are among their intrinsic properties and are the cause of their formation, development, and growth.”15Abdu’l-Bahá, Some Answered Questions, no. 46 Can neighborhoods and villages be assisted to consult prayerfully together to determine ways in which they can produce and market their staple foods in collaboration with each other?
 What would it take for each household in cities and villages to grow food with whatever resources are available to them?
 Can current systems focusing entirely on cash crops for export be transformed into systems that would also meet the nutritional needs of thousands of a country’s residents?
 Can the youth of each community, many of whom have thus far chosen to move away from agriculture and rural areas, seeking the promise of a better life in overcrowded urban settings—a promise that very often leads to disappointment—be encouraged and assisted to channel their energies and focus towards advancing agriculture?
 How can efforts build on the spirit of service that is characterizing an increasing number of communities that have been in touch with the Creative Word?
 These are the types of questions that are currently being explored by Bahá’í-inspired organizations engaged in agriculture in Africa as they recall the words of Abdu’l-Bahá that the “fundamental basis of the community is agriculture… All must be producers”.